rsluiters/eudi/README.md

 - add time spend to task answering
 - store answers (and time needed to answer)
 - show statistics about answers per section to user
-- combine user settings and logoff to one pull down menu
 - add possibility so that user can send each other notices
 - add categories with general questions and questions about the internet
 - add some category pictures which get always shown when showing questions for this category
 - add emmi picture to the startpage
 - add explanation page for the general application
-- task ask: replace options by 5 different buttons
 - change profile picture (Emmi with some graphic filter applied)
 - add impressum to page bottom
 - giver user different stages (Byte, Kilo, Mega, ... he can reach depending on points)